mgsloan/mgsloan-site/posts/deck-desk/post.md

     typing.
 They are decent gloves, I can indeed type with them.
 However, the feel isn't ideal because the seams overlap the fingertips, reducing the tactile sensitivity right in the spot where I want it[^fingertip-seams].
-So for now I just use the fingerless gloves.
+So, for now I just use the fingerless gloves.

 [Fox River]: https://smile.amazon.com/gp/product/B015SSNV9K